 Overcoming Stage Fright Is A Big Deal

-1. It is YOU and the mental processes that you continually use to reinforce issues with stage fright and lack of confidence that are the root cause.
+- It is YOU and the mental processes that you continually use to reinforce issues with stage fright and lack of confidence that are the root cause.
+By understanding the underlying mental processes, performers can identify and address the issues that contribute to their stage fright.

 The last person anyone wants to look at as the cause of a problem is that person in the mirror.

-2. Unless you are aware of these mental processes and how they work together, your chances of overcoming stage fright and developing real confidence for the stage are greatly diminished.
+- Unless you are aware of these mental processes and how they work together, your chances of overcoming stage fright and developing real confidence for the stage are greatly diminished.
+Self-awareness is key to overcoming stage fright and building confidence as a performer.

-3. Overcoming stage fright and developing confidence for the stage requires some work and effort.
+- Overcoming stage fright and developing confidence for the stage requires some work and effort.
 The good news is that it requires no more work or effort than you are expending now to maintain self doubt, anxiety, fear, and insecurity when you stand before an audience.
+By dedicating time and effort to address their stage fright, performers can experience a significant improvement in their comfort and confidence on stage.

 While I'm no psychologist, I have studied how the mind works for years.
 It has taken me nearly half a century to thoroughly understand the mental processes involved that contribute to stage fright, lack of confidence, self-doubt and insecurity.